easy-website-generator/easy-website-generator/README.md

 _In case you have permission problems prefix the commandos with ``sudo``_

-_Available themes at the moment: all, simple_
+_Available themes at the moment: all, simple, wordpress.
+Many are planned [github.com/easy-websites](https://github.com/easy-websites) - help creating them =)_

 After running ``ewg serve`` the ewg will compile the html pages and opens a browser.
 On every source change the browser will reload.